-Performance Objective 4: RMS will highlight/spotlight students to promote healthy well-being and achievements.
+Performance Objective 3: RMS will highlight/spotlight students to promote healthy well-being and achievements.

-Evaluation Data Sources: RMS will monitor quarterly discipline rates to ensure there is a reduction quarter over quarter.
+Evaluation Data Sources: RMS will monitor quarterly discipline, attendance, academic, and acts of leadership to ensure there is improvement in each category quarter over quarter.
 RMS will also utilize end of year student surveys to review the effectiveness and efficiency of this objective.

-RMS will utilize the frequency of the Ram Store to promote positive well-being by tracking the use of the student Ram Bucks.
+RMS will utilize the frequency of the House system to promote positive well-being by tracking points earned by individual and groups of students.
+These groups of students will be celebrated throughout the 2025 school year.

-Strategy 1 Details Rev iews Strategy 1: On a monthly basis, teachers will each nominate two students of the month, one male and one female.
-Formative S Summative Actions: 1.)RMS will develop a Ram Store that inspires the character qualities of the BISD Portrait of A Graduate.
-2.)
-Students will receive a reward from the RMS Ram Store.
-3.)
+Strategy 1: On a monthly basis, teachers will each nominate two students of the month, one male and one female.

+Actions: 1.)RMS will develop a Ram Store that inspires the character qualities of the BISD Portrait of A Graduate.

+- 2.)
+Students will receive a reward from the RMS Ram Store. - 3.)
 Students recognized each month will have the opportunity to be chosen to attend Camp Connect, provided by BISD.

-Nov 30% Jan Mar June Staff Responsible for Monitoring: Administration Teachers Title I: 2.5 - ESF Levers: Lever 3: Positive School Culture Problem Statements: School Processes & Programs 1 Strategy 2 Details Rev iews Strategy 2: RMS will create and distribute Ram Bucks for students displaying characteristics of leadership.
-Formative Summative Actions: 1.)
+Lever 3: Positive School Culture

+Strategy 2: RMS will create and distribute Ram Bucks for students displaying characteristics of leadership.

+Actions: 1.)
 Teachers will recognize students on a frequent basis by providing Ram Bucks to students who display being an empowered learner, responsible citizen, global competitor, and innovative entrepreneur.

 2.)
 Students will be able to spend their Ram Bucks in the Ram Store.

-Staff Responsible for Monitoring: Administration Teachers Title I: 2.5 - ESF Levers: Lever 3: Positive School Culture Nov 30% Jan Mar June No Progress Accomplished Continue/Modify X Discon
+Lever 3: Positive School Culture

-Problem Statement 1: Although there have been amazing events during the 2023 school year, RMS' ability to obtain consistent stakeholder involvement is an on-going challenge.
+Problem Statement 1: Although there have been amazing events during the 2024 school year, RMS' ability to obtain consistent stakeholder involvement is an on-going challenge.
 Root Cause: Due to our large At-Risk population, the availability of parents to show up and attend our events is limited.

 Goal 3: All students and staff will learn and work in a safe and responsive environment reaching a 95% approval rating on a district provided survey.
-This is an ongoing effort that will be measured in the 2024 school year.
+This is an ongoing effort that will be measured in the 2025 school year.